-A systemic insecticide should have its efficacy clearly demonstrated by data to be registered.
-This Petition remedies this failure by amending the 1984 EPA regulation that waived the then-existing requirement that registrants of such pesticides provide pre-registration data showing their products would perform efficaciously.
+A systemic insecticide should have its efficacy clearly demonstrated by data before being registered.
+This Petition remedies this need by amending the 1984 EPA regulation that waived the previously-existing requirement that registrants of such pesticides must provide pre-registration data showing their products would perform efficaciously.
 This Petition, if granted, also will serve to expose the cost and benefit data used by EPA to support the future registration or re-registration of systemic insecticides to independent scrutiny.